aztfmod/documentation/website/docs/provider/intro.md

 sidebar_position: 4
 ---

-# Introduction to CAF Terraform provider
+# Introduction to Azure Terraform SRE provider

 ## What is CAF provider?